opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ### Step 1: Modify the YAML file settings

-To use the multiple data sources feature, the setting must be enabled.
+To use multiple data sources, you must enable the `data_source.enabled` setting.
 It is disabled by default.
 To enable multiple data sources:

 1. Open your local copy of the OpenSearch Dashboards configuration file, `opensearch_dashboards.yml`.
 If you don't have a copy, [`opensearch_dashboards.yml`](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/config/opensearch_dashboards.yml) is available on GitHub.
 2. Set `data_source.enabled:` to  `true` and save the YAML file.